-But we soon discover that there is more to it than just mechanics.
-Reality and knowledge show us the how-tos of automobile operation and ethics and politics the rules of the road, to be sure, but where to go and the best route to get there is less evident.
+But we soon discover that there is more to it than just mechanics, as the example of driving a car illustrates.
+Reality and knowledge can be compared to the how-tos of automobile operation and ethics and politics the rules of the road, but where to go and the best route to get there are less evident.
 Just as we know that we can’t stop a car without applying the brakes and that we should drive on the right side of the road and obey traffic lights to avoid accidents, we need a destination and a road map.
 This is the realm of personal conduct and is all about figuring out what we want out of life and how we should act as we go about securing it.

 Also of critical importance to happiness is the role of attitude.
 If the good can be said to be about Maslowian need and the right about Aristotelian virtue, attitude is essentially concerned with Stoic judgment.
 It’s a dispositional synergy of proper intention, adequate knowledge, and perspectival point of view that governs how we are likely to act and react as we go through life, allowing us to keep everything in context.
 It’s the psychological catalyst that enables the philosophical formula for happiness—the virtuous pursuit of proper values—to work.